Some thoughts and recommendations to help your nonprofit weather the government shutdown.

 Plan for the Future

 Nahida Nisa is a novelist and editor who serves her community through scholarship in human rights, feminist theory, and exegesis.
 She has a passion for scientific articles and legal intricacies, and she’s fascinated by the synchronization of different perspectives to form a unique angle.
-She holds a master’s degree in creative writing and is the writer and editor for the Nonprofits Insurance Alliance.
+She holds a master’s degree in creative writing.